400.10 Purpose of the DDPAS-4

 Describe what has been done in the past calendar year to address the individual's medical conditions.
 If necessary, attach supporting documentation to DDPAS-4.

-The PAS QIDP's signature represents that the information and data sources are accurately described and the determination is substantiated in the individual's record.
-Determination and signature by anyone other than a PAS QIDP is invalid.
+The ISC QIDP's signature represents that the information and data sources are accurately described and the determination is substantiated in the individual's record.
+Determination and signature by anyone other than a ISC QIDP is invalid.

 400.30 Convalescent Care